yudharisandy/FastConsumableQC.Vision/README.md

     ```
 - Example for inferencing by inputing a camera stream.

     ```result = visionWrapper.ExecuteTipQCClassification()```

+## Result
 - The classification result will be printed in the terminal.

-## Result
-- The dumped images will be stored inside `/FastConsumableQC.Vision/image_dump/` directory.
+- The dumped image logs will be stored inside `/FastConsumableQC.Vision/image_dump/` directory.

 ### Highlevel Overview
 - Image processing pipeline: